ARaChn3/puffgo/README.md

 # puffgo
 A simple go package implementing a simple logic-bomb

+##  _:exclamation: Warning :exclamation:_
+This project is _strictly for educational/research purposes_, any malicious activities that involve use of this repository is not the responsibility of the owner.
+**:zap: Ignore at your own risk! :zap:**.

 ## Usage:

 To use the types and functions within, simply import: